LCA-EET/LCA/readme.md

 ### Using the Configuration Assistant
 <a name="a_config"></a>
 A configuration assistant has been provided to help you adjust certain characteristics of the mod.
-The assistant can be accessed by selecting the “LCA Assistant” special ability from CHARNAME’s special ability menu.
+The assistant can be accessed by selecting the “LCA Assistant” special ability from Gorion's Ward’s special ability menu.
 The ability is granted to you automatically shortly after the start of your playthrough.

 ### LCA Debugger
 <a name="a_debugger"></a>